 When the market is saturated with owners and businesses that are struggling to keep afloat, it is the quality properties that you want to market.
 These are the ones that will generate the momentum even in difficult times.
 The banks are also not as reluctant to lend on the higher quality asset with established cash flow.

 Does this mean that you turn your back on poor and unattractive commercial real estate listings?
-Perhaps you should for this time given that you want results to your marketing.
+Perhaps you should do so, given that you want results to your marketing.
 It’s your choice, but at the very least, be selective as to what you list and how you do it.
-Your time is your only resource and how you use your time is essential to generating fresh and marketable listings.
+Your time is your most valuable resource and how you use your time is essential to generating fresh and marketable listings.

 There is one main rule on the topic of leads; when you see a lead, you must react to it in a professional and timely fashion before someone else does.